microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ### Open extensions

 [Microsoft Graph open extensions](/graph/api/resources/opentypeextension) are [open types](https://www.odata.org/getting-started/advanced-tutorial/#openType) that offer a simple and flexible way to add untyped data directly to a resource instance.
-These extensions aren't strongly-typed, discoverable, or filterable.
+These extensions aren't strongly typed, discoverable, or filterable.

 For the list of resource types that support Microsoft Graph open extensions, see [Choose an extension type for your application](#choose-an-extension-type-for-your-application).